We're Here to Serve You

 - Planning ahead means protecting yourself from criminal attempts of fraud and theft.
 To protect our clients, Northwest Bank offers security services including ACH Positive Pay, Check Positive Pay, and online banking with a secure browser option.

 As strong supporters of small businesses, Northwest Bank wants to do everything we can to support our communities.
-We understand that many of our Small Business Association (SBA) program customers have questions about their existing loans, as well as recently announced Disaster Relief loans.
+We understand that many of our Small Business Administration (SBA) program customers have questions about their existing loans, as well as the recently announced Paycheck Protection Program (PPP).

 Learn more about the PPP.

-If you wish to speak with Northwest Bank about an existing SBA loan, or to request a payment deferment, please send your name and contact information to: email@example.com
+If you wish to speak with Northwest Bank about an existing SBA loan, and to learn more, please send your name and contact information to: email@example.com

 Taking Care of Our Team, and Yours